Ways of Working: Five Ways Consultants Can Make More Impact

 Ways of Working 2: Taking a Holistic View

 You will likely face competing priorities and resources.
-We recommend that you take a holistic view of the project to understand its scale and nature.
+We recommend you take a holistic view of the project to understand its scale and nature.
 It is also wise to consider the touchpoints with other projects or parts of the organisation.
 You may not be able to take such a holistic view on day one.
-It will evolve, and one of the critical attributes you need is the right mindset.
+Your understanding will evolve, and one critical attribute you need is the right mindset.

-When you, as a consultant, take on a specific client engagement, your focus will usually be on your Subject Matter Expertise.
-However, we suggest adding additional strategic oversight by displaying a broad mindset.
-There is value in continually seeking and looking for touchpoints and unintended consequences.
+When you, as a consultant, take on a specific client engagement, your focus will usually be on your Subject-Matter Expertise.
+However, we suggest displaying a broad mindset to add additional strategic oversight.
+There is value in continually seeking touchpoints and unintended consequences.

 Ways of Working 3: Assessing Preparedness for Change

-In addition, it adds immeasurable value if you can assess the organisation’s preparedness for the impending change and whether end-users are ready to “receive” the change.
+It is critical to successful consulting to assess the organisation’s preparedness for the impending change and whether end-users are ready to “receive” it.
+It adds immeasurable value to the process.

 Communication and presentation are among the most important aspects of consulting.
 You will be judged—rightly or wrongly—by how you communicate.
 Often, before your first week at the client site is over, many will have made up their minds about you.
 Your people skills are crucial for a successful outcome.
 We find that humility and respect for people go with the client a long way.
 Remember to tread carefully and adapt your style.